Vichondrias1/lponder/README.md

     curl -sL https://raw.githubusercontent.com/Vichondrias1/lponder/main/Nginx-Proxy-Manager/nginxProxyManager.sh | sh

 # Cups Network Printer (For Brother Printer)
 See the official documentation of <a href="https://www.cups.org/documentation" target="_blank">CUPS</a> here.
 (Note that this is only for linux based operating system like Rasberry PI.)
+Run this curl command and then follow the steps on how to setup the printer to the network.

     curl -sL https://raw.githubusercontent.com/Vichondrias1/lponder/main/Raspberry-Pi-Network-Printer/networkPrinter.sh | sh

+Step 1: Open the Raspberry PI.

+Step 2: Access the CUPS Web Interface
+Open a web browser and navigate to http://localhost:631.

+Step 3: Log in to the Administration Tab
+Click on the "Administration" tab.
+You will be prompted to enter your username and password.

+Step 4: Add a Printer
+Click on "Add Printer" and select your local printer from the list.
+Click "Continue".

+Step 5: Configure Printer Settings
+Enter a desired name and description for your printer.
+Make sure to check the box next to "Share This Printer".
+Click "Continue".

+Step 6: Select Printer Make and Model
+Select the make and model of your printer from the list.
+Click "Add Printer" to complete the setup.

+Step 7: Test the Print Server
+To test the print server, add the printer on another computer and print a test page.

+By following these steps, you should be able to successfully add a printer to your CUPS print server and print a test page from another computer.